jkomoros/adjacency-map/README.md

 values: {
     //The primary output is numbers, but you can also use true/false/null
     one: true
+    //The override may be a ValueDefinition.
+It will be passed an input of the previous value in the pipeline, which can be modified.
+    two: {
+        operator: '+',
+        a: 'input',
+        b: 5.0
+    }
     //property names not enumerated will be calculated as usual.
 }
 ```